 9 and 10.
 Fly Fishing Tools

 Clippers, forceps, pliers, a knife, and a leatherman/ multi-tool is everything you need for a fishing trip, even in the most remote locations.
-These few tools will get you out of trouble, and repair any bit of kit making your day that much better.

 11. Fly Fishing Landing Net